 The term ‘bookkeeper’ is simply a relaxed way of saying, accountant.
 An accountant’s primary responsibility is to oversee accounts and maintain records of their client’s financials.
-An accountant may be licensed or unlicensed, but typically, large corporations who hire accountants do so on an employee basis.
-For clients who wish to enlist additional expertise from an unlicensed account on a one-time basis, a bookkeeping agreement is a legal mechanism by which they can do so.
+An accountant may be licensed or unlicensed, but typically, large corporations that hire accountants do so on an employee basis.
+For clients who wish to enlist additional expertise from an unlicensed account on a one-time basis, an accounting agreement is a legal mechanism by which they can do so.
 Their tasks vary widely, with each client requiring a number of different things.
 That being said, their general responsibilities can be listed as follows;

 - Inflow/Outflow of accounts: Simply oversee transactions coming in and going while maintaining records of the same.

 - Bank-related matters: Maintain detailed records of any and all involvements, transactions, dealings, and requests, if applicable, from any bank(s) that the client may have to deal with.

 - Payment of bills: The accountant will typically be responsible for the payment of bills for things like financial obligations such as loans, as well as operational costs, if applicable, such as utilities, etc.

 - Budgets: Many clients who run businesses typically need a budget to plan their financials for each fiscal year.
 In most cases, this is delegated to an accountant.

 - General Ledgers: The accountant typically maintains a general ledger, which is a comprehensive summary of the client’s financials.

 - Tax-related dealings: The account is also typically entrusted with all tax-related pursuits.
 This includes, but is not limited to, the payment of taxes, filing of taxes, and serving as a representative of the client to the IRS.